BastienGolomer/Machine-Learning-Project/Project 1 update/README.md

 README:

 This folder contains the first project of machine learning CS-433.
-In this project the objective was to classify data from the CERN between Higgs boson and not Higgs using nothing but the numpy library to classify the data.
+In this project the objective is to classify data from the CERN between Higgs boson and not Higgs using only the numpy library to classify the data as well as a training dataset.
 The test dataset does not have the true answer and an output file has to be submitted to "https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/submissions/new" to have a classification score.

 For more in depth detail there is a report of what methods were used and why .